taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Elasticsearch 8.x Cookbook - Fifth Edition: Over 180 recipes to perform fast, scalable, and reliable searches for your enterprise (5th, 2022) by Alberto Paro

 Kibana

+/kee-BAH-nah/ (The "BAH" is the loudest part of the word.)

 - Kibana 8.x - A Quick Start Guide to Data Analysis: Learn about data exploration, visualization, and dashboard building with Kibana (2024) by Krishna Shah
 - Learning Kibana 7: Build powerful Elastic dashboards with Kibana's data visualization capabilities (2nd, 2019) by Anurag Srivastava and Bahaaldine Azarmi